kartee161990/EMICalculator-Springboot/README.md

 This project uses an in-memory H2 database to store the outcomes of the EMI calculations.

 - Navigate to http://localhost:8080/h2-console to access the console.
 You can refer the database properties in application properties.

+## Note:
+- As this API developed with Angular app, we can run both angular and spring boot app together to use UI to interact with.